7 Annoying Adventure Photo Cliches You Need to Avoid

 Yeah, he knows he just isn’t badass enough for her.

-Apparently Murad’s wife Nataly got tired of waiting for him to get the perfect shot and started dragging him around by the hand.
+Apparently Murad’s wife Nataly got tired of waiting for him to shoot the perfect adventure travel photo and started dragging him around by the hand.
 Which to be honest, isn’t that romantic of an origin story, either.

 Anyway, whether you love or hate the original, definitely check out this hysterical Taiwanese spoof.